wzekai99/DM-Improves-AT/edm/README.md

 - Python libraries: See [environment.yml](./environment.yml) for exact library dependencies.
 You can use the following commands with Miniconda3 to create and activate your Python environment:
   - `conda env create -f environment.yml -n edm`
   - `conda activate edm`
-- For 1M data generation, we use the [PyTorch implementation](https://github.com/yaircarmon/semisup-adv) of [Carmon et al., 2019](https://arxiv.org/abs/1905.13736) to train WRN-28-10 models to give pseudo-labels, following [Rebuffi et al., 2021](https://arxiv.org/abs/2103.01946).
+- For 1M data generation, we use the [official implementation](https://github.com/yaircarmon/semisup-adv) of [Carmon et al., 2019](https://arxiv.org/abs/1905.13736) to train WRN-28-10 models to give pseudo-labels, following [Rebuffi et al., 2021](https://arxiv.org/abs/2103.01946).
 Download selection models to `./selection_model`.

 | dataset | clean | link |
 |---|:---:|---|